Greenpeace says India denies entry to Australian activist

-NEW DELHI, June 8 (Reuters) - Environmental group Greenpeace on Monday said India had barred an Australian staff member who had valid travel documents, a move it called part of a wider crackdown on the group, which is embroiled in a legal battle with the government.

-Aaron Gray-Block was on his way to attend a meeting in India when immigration officials stopped him at New Delhi airport and put him on a flight to Kuala Lumpur without explanation, Greenpeace said in a statement.
+Aaron Gray-Block was on his way to attend a meeting in India when immigration officials stopped him at the airport in the southern city of Bengaluru and put him on a flight to Kuala Lumpur without explanation, Greenpeace said in a statement.

-“We are forced to wonder if all international staff of Greenpeace will now be prevented from entering the country?” said Divya Raghunandan, programme director of Greenpeace India.
+“We are forced to wonder if all international staff of Greenpeace will now be prevented from entering the country?” said Divya Raghunandan, program director of Greenpeace India.

 The federal government refused entry to Greenpeace staff even after the Delhi High Court allowed the group to gather domestic donations and use some bank accounts frozen by the home ministry.